Skip to main content

 Who This Is For (and What It Does Not Replace)

 Sophrology is accessible to everyone.
 It requires no physical fitness, no prior experience.
-You can practise sitting, standing, or lying down.
+You can practice sitting, standing, or lying down.
 However, it does not replace medical treatment or psychotherapy.
 If you are experiencing severe chronic stress, speak with a healthcare professional.
 Sophrology is a complement, not a substitute.

-It is particularly helpful if you recognise some of these signals: a tightness in your chest that arrives without warning, thoughts that loop and never resolve, restless sleep, or the feeling that you never truly switch off.
+It is particularly helpful if you recognize some of these signals: a tightness in your chest that arrives without warning, thoughts that loop and never resolve, restless sleep, or the feeling that you never truly switch off.
 These are not signs of weakness.
 They are your body asking for a different kind of attention.

 Ready to start?